shetu000/Databases-Hackerrank/README.md

 # Databases-Hackerrank

+#After click on "RUN CODE" if you found this "No sample test-cases for this question.
+Please test your code against custom input." then don't panic simply just submit your code and it will show test case successfull
 ###### (do not write the ans description only write the exact ans and directly submit because there is not extra test cases for the quaries)